myuh-club/myuh-club-homepage/index.md

 </p>

 Finally, the image above is one containing various user's feedback from the user survey.
+Based on the user testing, we can conclude that the participants found the site easy to navigate, after they had been given proper instructions.
+When this project began, ease of use and simplicity was the main goal for our team.
+Due to the responses from the user testing, it is safe to say we have achieved our main goal.

 ## Developer Guide
 <h3> Part One </h3>